Wednesday 6th September, 2023

 06:35

-It is a very wet and misty start to the day; my tent is saturated and the sun won’t hit this part of the valley until much later in the morning.
-This will result in a heavy pack again, but I’ll find a suitable location further along the route to dry my gear out.
+It’s a very wet and misty start to the day; my tent is saturated, and the sun won’t reach this part of the valley until much later in the morning.
+This means I’ll be carrying a heavy pack again, though I’ll find a suitable spot further along the route to dry my gear out.

-I didn’t sleep that well last night.
-I was really unsettled, and it wasn’t helped by a late arrival at 11pm, who had no regard for anyone else on the site, and as a result he was finally booted off by the owner.
-Plus, even though they weren’t close to my tent, a small group were talking and laughing loudly until well after midnight.
-I suppose some noise is to be expected at times, so I hope they didn’t mind me ‘accidently’ knocking over their table of empty beer bottles at 6am this morning!
+I didn’t sleep well last night.
+I was unsettled, and it wasn’t helped by a late arrival at 11pm who had no regard for anyone else on the site.
+As a result, he was finally booted off by the owner.
+On top of that, even though they weren’t near my tent, a small group were talking and laughing loudly until well after midnight.
+I suppose some noise is to be expected at times, though I hope they didn’t mind me ‘accidentally’ knocking over their table of empty beer bottles at 6am this morning!

-Generally, it’s a very nice campsite with great facilities, and even though it’s not exactly on the Lakeland Way path, the beautiful location is a wonderful reward for the short detour to reach it.
+Generally, it’s a very nice campsite with great facilities, and even though it’s not exactly on the Lakeland Way path, the beautiful location makes the short detour to reach it well worthwhile.

 07:00

-A few things did amuse me this morning: in the toilet block I saw a chap washing his face wearing a big woolly hat, and then whilst walking back to my tent I spotted a bright red tent with camouflage mesh thrown over it.
-However, the highlight of the morning, while sat tucking into my Spam and pasta breakfast (yuk!), was watching all the crows raiding the unoccupied tents; these highly intelligent birds have got into the habit of watching the campers go to the toilets each morning, and then flying into their tents and taking anything they can manage to fly away with.
-This was fantastic entertainment!
+A few things amused me this morning.
+In the toilet block, I saw a chap washing his face while wearing a big woolly hat, and on the way back to my tent I spotted a bright red tent with camouflage mesh thrown over it.
+The real highlight, though, came as I sat tucking into my Spam and pasta breakfast (yuk!): watching the crows raid the unoccupied tents.
+These highly intelligent birds have learned to watch campers head off to the toilets each morning, then swoop straight in, flying off with anything they can manage to carry.
+It was fantastic entertainment!

 09:05

-It was 8:15am when I left the campsite, and what followed was a lovely peaceful walk along the eastern shore of Brothers Water and through the hamlet of Hartsop.
-From the gate on leaving the village, Gray Crag is seen here in the early morning haze.
-Yet again, it looks like it’s going to be another very hot day, and on this section I’ll be heading over the high fells where water will be at a premium.
-With that in mind, I plan to fill my bottles and dry the tent out somewhere in Haweswater Gill.
+I left the campsite at 8:15am and enjoyed a lovely, peaceful walk along the eastern shore of Brothers Water and through the hamlet of Hartsop.
+From the gate on leaving the village, I caught sight of Gray Crag in the early morning haze.
+Once again, it looks set to be another very hot day, and on this section I’ll be heading over the high fells where water will be at a premium.
+With that in mind, I plan to refill my bottles and dry the tent out somewhere in Haweswater Gill.

-I’ve finally reached the footbridge that spans Haweswater Beck; even though it’s only a steady incline, my progress was very slow along the stony track that runs parallel with the gill.
-The heat was unbearable!
-Anyhow, I’m here now, and I’ve just finished putting my washing out.
-It is perfect for the job, however, I don’t want to spoil anyone else’s day by creating such an eyesore so I won’t hang around for too long.
-One couple did pass, and I did apologise for my mess, but they thought it was quite amusing.
+I’ve finally reached the footbridge that spans Haweswater Beck.
+Even though it was only a steady incline, my progress along the stony track that runs parallel with the gill was painfully slow — the heat was unbearable!
+Still, I’m here now, and I’ve just finished putting my washing out.
+It’s the perfect spot for the job, though I don’t want to spoil anyone else’s day by creating such an eyesore, so I won’t linger too long.
+One couple passed by, and I apologised for the mess, but they seemed to find it quite amusing.

 10:30

-It wasn’t long until I was back on the walk.
-All my gear is now completely dry and packed away nicely for the journey to Troutbeck.
-Ahead of me I see the steep climb to The Knott, which had been on my mind all morning.
-The old packhorse route originally took a zigzag course up the steep grassy slope, but that is now long gone and is hardly visible anymore.
-A new route, created by walkers using it more in descent, is direct and can be a tedious journey up to the escarpment above.
+It wasn’t long before I was back on the trail.
+All my gear is now completely dry and neatly packed away for the journey to Troutbeck.
+Ahead looms the steep climb to The Knott, which has been on my mind all morning.
+The old packhorse route once zigzagged up the grassy slope, but it has long since faded and is barely visible now.
+The newer path — formed by walkers more often using it in descent — runs straight up and makes for a tedious climb to the escarpment above.

 11:30

-It took me 45 minutes to reach the escarpment path, which wasn’t bad timing really considering the heat.
-I’m so glad that climb is over though, and to be joining the Coast to Coast path and meeting up with fellow long-distance walkers.
-It’s always nice to hear about their journeys, and it was a great opportunity for me to tell them about this new super-duper long-distance walk that I was on.
+It took me 45 minutes to reach the escarpment path, which isn’t bad going considering the heat.
+I’m relieved that climb is behind me, and glad to be joining the Coast to Coast path and meeting fellow long-distance walkers.
+It’s always nice to hear about their journeys, and it gave me the perfect chance to tell them about this new super-duper long-distance walk I’m on.

-The walk is now a lot more pleasurable as it only undulates a little following the escarpment towards High Street.
-I have to be careful though, for I’ll be facing the sun all the way along these tops with no water source available.
-I have one full bottle left to last me until I reach the spring on the descent into the valley of Troutbeck.
+The walking is much more enjoyable now, with the path only undulating gently as it follows the escarpment towards High Street.
+I do have to be careful, though — I’ll be facing the sun all the way along these tops, and there’s no water source available.
+I’ve one full bottle left, and it has to last until I reach the spring on the descent into Troutbeck valley.

 12:30

-I’m now sat here at the trig point on High Street.
-This summit is the highest point of the Lakeland Way, at 828m/2716ft.
-The heat is a little more bearable due to a light breeze from the south.
-The haze is horrible though, so there’s not much of photography, but I am feeling pretty good; my fitness is good, and my feet are coping far better since applying the Compeed plasters.
-It’s very hard to explain, but it now feels like I’m walking back to Ravenglass.
+I’m now sitting at the trig point on High Street, the highest point of the Lakeland Way at 828m (2,716ft).
+The heat is a little more bearable thanks to a light breeze from the south.
+The haze is dreadful, though, so there’s not much chance of photography.
+Still, I’m feeling good: my fitness is holding up, and my feet are coping far better since I started using the Compeed plasters.
+It’s hard to explain, but it now feels as though I’m walking back to Ravenglass.

 13:45

 Look at that haze!
-I’ve reached the point where the Roman Road starts its descent into the valley of Troutbeck.
-Looking ahead I can hardly see the valley floor for the haze.
-I am also aware that the temperature down there is going to be much higher than what I’ve had on the tops, so I’d best find my water source and fill up my bottles.
+I’ve reached the point where the Roman road begins its descent into the Troutbeck valley, yet looking ahead I can barely see the valley floor through the haze.
+I’m also conscious that the temperature down there will be much higher than it was on the tops, so I’d best track down the spring and refill my bottles.

-There’s no better taste or reward for all your effort.
+There’s no better taste, no greater reward for all the effort.
 I’ve never felt so alive!

 14:30

-I reached the valley floor for mid afternoon which I’m pleased with, especially considering the heat.
-I only have a little over three miles of flat walking to do now to reach the pub in Troutbeck.
-My table is booked for 17:00, so there’s no rush; it’s mainly about keeping hydrated and taking it steady along the valley floor, and for entertainment I have the pleasure of watching the farmers gathering up their sheep.
+I reached the valley floor by mid-afternoon, which I’m pleased with, especially given the heat.
+From here it’s just a little over three miles of flat walking to the pub in Troutbeck.
+My table’s booked for 17:00, so there’s no rush; it’s simply a matter of keeping hydrated and taking it steady along the valley floor.
+For entertainment, I’ve the added pleasure of watching the farmers gather up their sheep.

 15:45

-I reached the Mortal Man in Troutbeck a lot quicker than I thought I would, and one hour before dinner is served.
-Never mind though, I can have a really good rest here and catch up with the family and social media.
-I cannot describe how nice a pint of Pepsi and a pint of ice and water is after a walk like that; not sure about the Lancashire crisps though!
+I reached the Mortal Man in Troutbeck much quicker than expected — an hour before dinner is even served.
+Never mind; it gives me the chance to have a proper rest and catch up with family and social media.
+I can’t describe how good a pint of Pepsi and a pint of iced water taste after a walk like that.
+Not so sure about the Lancashire crisps, though!

-After my Lancashire starter, I had a nice plate of fish and chips with an extra portion of onion rings (think I deserved it).
-Staying here so long gave me the opportunity to fully charge my phone, camera and power bank.
-I cannot thank the staff enough for such wonderful hospitality.
+After my Lancashire starter, I enjoyed a nice plate of fish and chips with an extra portion of onion rings (I think I deserved it).
+Staying here for a while also gave me the chance to fully charge my phone, camera, and power bank.
+I can’t thank the staff enough for their wonderful hospitality.

 18:15

-With it being such a lovely evening here in the valley, I thought I would take the opportunity to visit the church a little further along the path.
-Incredibly I had spent over two hours in the pub, but I still have plenty of time left and it’s not too far to my pitch on Robin Lane.
-I’ve collected all the water I need from the pub, plus a few other “wild” essentials, like chocolate and a can of pop!
+With such a lovely evening in the valley, I decided to take the opportunity to visit the church a little further along the path.
+Incredibly, I had spent over two hours in the pub, but there’s still plenty of time, and my pitch on Robin Lane isn’t far.
+I’ve collected all the water I need from the pub, along with a few other “wild” essentials — chocolate and a can of pop!

 19:30

-My initial plan was to wild camp next to the survey pillar slightly above Robin Lane.
-It is located on open access land, but all the sheep in the field had congregated around the pillar.
-So not to disturb them, I used a bit of common sense and pitched a little further along the track, just above the bridleway on a grassy mound looking out to Windermere.
-I’m not actually on open access land, but if the land owner arrives I’ll just explain my reasoning behind this decision.
+My original plan was to wild camp next to the survey pillar slightly above Robin Lane.
+It’s on open access land, but all the sheep in the field had congregated around the pillar.
+Not wanting to disturb them, I used a bit of common sense and pitched a little further along the track, just above the bridleway on a grassy mound with a view of Windermere.
+I’m not strictly on open access land, but if the landowner arrives, I’ll simply explain my reasoning.

-Tomorrow is a touristy day, which will include walking through Ambleside, Rydal and Grasmere, before reaching my next wild camping spot on Dow Bank.
+Tomorrow will be more touristy, including a walk through Ambleside, Rydal, and Grasmere, before reaching my next wild camping spot on Dow Bank.

 Goodnight from me.